Nancypadilla7/MECA482/README.md

 The goal is to balance the second arm in an upwards vertical position.
 To acheive this, control methods must be developed, tested and implemented.
 A mathematical model is devloped in MATLAB using the methods developed by Hernández-Guzmán (870).
 The model is simulated in CoppeliaSim to verify its success.

-Several resources are listed below.
-These resources were utlized by the team throughtout the design process of the project.
-For full citation refer to "Reference":
-Automatic Control with experiments: Victor Manuel Hernandez-Guzman & Ramon Silva-Ortigoza Control System Engineering : 7th Edition; Norman S. Nice

 ## System Requirements
 ## Model
 ## Controller and Design Simulations